 Explanation of the Analysis

-In this analysis, the harmony is seen as being reduceable to five theoretical triadic chords built
+In this analysis, the harmony is seen as being reduceable to four theoretical triadic chords built on

-beats on the 1st and 3rd beat of each bar.
-The triads are defined through intervals between
+strong down beats on the 1st and 3rd beat of each bar.
+The triads are defined through intervals

 Compound intervals an octave or more (for example, notes 10 strings apart on a harp) are